Labor Union and Employee Welfare

 Dialogue Meetings with the President

 ITOCHU Corporation is proactive about offering employees opportunities for two-way discussions with the president.
 In FY2017, the president visited 6 domestic branches, which usually have limited opportunities for direct communication with the president, and held dialogue meetings.
 Along with these domestic meetings, the president also has dialogue meetings with our staff on overseas assignment, as well as local employees of each country when he visits one of our overseas bloc areas.
-In FY2017, the president held meetings at our business locations in the UK, Italy, France, South Korea, Indonesia, Singapore, and the United States.
+In FY2018, the president held meetings at our business locations in the UK, Italy, France, South Korea, Indonesia, Singapore, and the United States.
 In these discussions, the president shared directly with employees, the company's management policies and his passion for their realization, while employees in turn could express their opinions to the president and ask questions directly.
 The meetings therefore provided extremely valuable opportunities for deepening two-way communication.
 Every meeting is held in a very spirited atmosphere, and touches on everything from management policies to more personal topics.

 Dialogue with the Labor Union

 At ITOCHU Corporation, a wide range of issues are discussed with the ITOCHU Labor Union in order to realize our corporate mission, "Committed to the Global Good."
-In FY2017, we held six meetings, including management meetings with the President and similar meetings with Division Companies and the Administrative Headquarters.
+In FY2018, we held five meetings, including management meetings with the President and similar meetings with Division Companies and the Administrative Headquarters.
 Labor and management enter repeated and active discussions to build up a healthy relationship that enables both sides to recognize and share challenges currently surrounding the company and to study and implement improvement measures.